-The Founder and President of Alpha Bible Churches of India, Pastor Mathews, was transformed when he heard The Great Commission preached at a tent meeting in a little village in Kerala.
+The Founder and President of Alpha Bible Churches of India, Pastor Cherian, was transformed when he heard The Great Commission preached at a tent meeting in a little village in Kerala, in south India.
 Little did he know that his entire life would be dedicated to spreading the Gospel to the “uttermost parts of the world.”

-Christians lead a comfortable life in Kerala where there has been a vast Christian influence since the first century.
+Christians lead comfortable lives in Kerala where there has been a vast Christian influence since the first century.
 With very little industrial influence in this southern region, traveling to far places, let alone as a missionary, was highly unlikely.
 In the 1960s, cars and telephones were rare in the entire state.
 Even mail took over a week go from Kerala to the northern states.
-But after attending Bible college, Mathews was determined to follow the call of God to take the Gospel to the northern regions of his great country.
+But after attending Bible college, Pastor Cherian was determined to follow the call of God to take the Gospel to the northern regions of his great country.

-He moved to the city of Baroda, located in the northern state of Gujarat.
+Trusting in God, he moved with his wife and child to the city of Baroda, located in the northern state of Gujarat.
 The journey via steam engine trains took more than three days.
-After years of prayers and labor, the work– now primarily located in North India– has “spilled over” its borders into Nepal, Myanmar, East Africa and other countries as well.
+After years of prayers and labor, the work– now primarily located in North India– has “spilled over” its borders into Nepal, Myanmar, Africa and other countries as well.